pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Adding new vertices
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-After adding all the split edges requiered by the application, the newly created vertices need to be added to the vertices table.
+After adding all the split edges required by the application, the newly created vertices need to be added to the vertices table.

 .. literalinclude:: concepts.queries